hashicorp/consul/website/source/api/session.html.md

 - `Name` `(string: "")` - Specifies a human-readable name for the session.

-- `Checks` `(array<string>: nil)` - specifies a list of associated health checks.
+- `Checks` `(array<string>: nil)` - specifies a list of associated health check IDs (commonly `CheckID` in API responses).
 It is highly recommended that, if you override this list, you include the default `serfHealth`.

 - `Behavior` `(string: "release")` - Controls the behavior to take when a session is invalidated.
 Valid values are: